Artificial Human Intelligence: The role of Humans in the Development of Next Generation AI: Human-Level AI and Challenges/Perspectives

-The brain network modularity can be defined as the degree to which functional brain networks (connectivity) are divided into special subnetworks.
 Modularity is assumed to be beneficial to develop a robust brain against internal as well as external perturbations.
-Biological individual differences seem to suggest the mandatory modular organizations for the robustness of persistent activity to various perturbations \cite{chen2021modularity}.
-Modularity does not typically form in computational models with standard training regimens and architectures.
+Biological individual differences suggest the mandatory modular organizations for the robustness of persistent activity to various perturbations \cite{chen2021modularity}.
+Modularity does not typically form in computational models with standard training and architectures.
 However, modularity can be enforced through various approaches such as changing the training or the optimization process.
-Biomimetic training for instance is shown to demonstrate more robust behaviour under out-of-distribution scenarios.
-In addition, more biologically plausible optimizations provide robustness and seem to allow the emergence of invariant representations more quickly \cite{stanley2019designing}.
+For instance, biomimetic training is shown to demonstrate more robust behavior under out-of-distribution scenarios {(see Fig. \ref{fig:biomimetic}.b)}.
+In addition, biologically plausible optimizations provide robustness and seem to allow the emergence of invariant representations more quickly \cite{stanley2019designing}.

-One way to achieve robustness in recognition tasks is to retain information in redundant and distributed manner.
+One way to achieve robustness in recognition tasks is to retain information in a redundant and distributed manner.
 A widely accepted assumption is that distributed information leads to robustness to internal and external perturbations, whereby lost or corrupt information in one brain region can be compensated for by redundant information in other regions \cite{barrett2016optimal}.
 Redundant modular representations might naturally emerge in neural network models that could learn robust dynamics \cite{chen2021modularity} as long as such representations can be retained in later stages of training.
-Indeed, developing modularity might allow learned features to be frozen and the rest of the other hardware could be used to learn new tasks allowing learning rates to change over time for different parameters of the neural system \cite{french1999catastrophic, kirkpatrick2017overcoming}.
-As can be seen, modularity has the potential to lead a system to be more robust to external perturbations.
-However, not every robust system necessarily manifests any sort of modularity in their operational characteristics.
+Indeed, developing modularity might allow learned features to be frozen and the rest of the other hardware could be used to learn new tasks allowing learning rates to change over time for different parameters of the neural system \cite{kirkpatrick2017overcoming}. {Modularity can enhance robustness to external perturbations, though robust systems do not always exhibit modular organization.}